 ABOUT RAIL TRAILS AUSTRALIA

-Rail Trails Australia is a predominately volunteer, not-for-profit, organisation which works for the development and promotion of a rail trail network Australia-wide.
+Rail Trails Australia is a volunteer-driven, not-for-profit, organisation that strives for the creation and promotion of a rail trail network across the country.

-Rail Trails Australia receives no government funding and relies on sales from products and donations from supporters to carry out our work.
+We receive no government funding and rely on product sales and donations from the public to carry out our work.

 Rail Trails Australia is part of an international movement to develop and promote rail trails.
-Similar groups operate in other coutnries including the USA, Canada and the United Kingdom that are:
+Similar groups operate overseas in countries including the USA, Canada and the United Kingdom.
+The groups are:

-- developing technical documents to assist groups setting up and maintaing rail trails publish Rail Trail Connections magazine for members and rail trail organisations.
+- Developing technical documents to assist groups setting up and maintaining rail trails.

 PRESERVING A VALUABLE ASSET